stereokai/amok/readme.markdown

 located and opened with the correct settings to allow it to accept remote debugging connections.

-Once connected to a client it monitors changes in the file system, emitting events on the global object in the client environment when such changes occur, when a change to the source of a script currently loaded in the client is detected, it gets re-compiled and refreshed in the client without reloading, restarting, interrupting execution, loosing any state, or executing side effects in the client application, output from the client's console calls gets mirrored into stdout and stderr.
+Once connected to a client it monitors changes in the file system.
+Eitting events on the global object in the client environment when such changes occur.
+When a change to the source of a script currently loaded in the client is detected, it gets re-compiled and refreshed in the client without reloading, restarting, interrupting execution, loosing any state, or executing side effects in the client application.
+Output from the client's console calls gets mirrored into stdout and stderr.